 As long as I had some downtime, customers weren’t too much of a problem.
 They generally asked the same few questions, wanting whatever the popular toy or video game was at the time.
 It was easy enough to deal with.
 “We’re out of stock,” was the usual answer; I’d say that a lot, try to let them down easy.

 One day a customer caught my eye, waved me over.
 He was looking around, nervous.
 He proceeded to speak in a low, conspiratorial voice.
-It felt like we were about to exchange top secret information…but instead, he held up a black doll and whispered, “Do you have any white dolls of this type?”
+It felt like we were about to exchange top secret information…but instead, he held up a doll- an African American baby- and whispered, “Do you have any white dolls like this one?”

-He kind of fidgeted and added, “All I could find were the black ones in this style.
+He kind of fidgeted and added, “All I could find were the black ones.
 Can you check in the back, see if any white dolls are left?”

 I whispered back, “I got you covered.”
 I gave him a little wink.
 I went back to the stock room and just killed time for a few minutes…I wanted it to seem like I was actually digging around for plastic white babies.
 Then, I picked up the intercom and announced- over the entire store, in my best pilot voice- “Gentleman requesting the white doll only…your item is available at the front of the store.
 Gentleman requesting the white doll only…your item is ready.”

 In my head, I thought I could do this and then find the guy in time so that I could watch his reaction.
 That was the plan: announce, run out, just rubberneck the situation.
 But he fled the scene much faster than I was anticipating.
 I went to look for him…he was gone.